jalcazo/skywind/README.md

 # skywind modlist by Jaume Alcazo (WIP)

 My modlist compilation for Skywind, thanks to all the authors!
-I plan on doing a [collection](https://next.nexusmods.com/) on [Nexusmods](https://www.nexusmods.com/skyrimspecialedition) with this modlist.
+I plan on doing a [collection](https://next.nexusmods.com/) on [Nexusmods](https://www.nexusmods.com/skyrimspecialedition) with this modlist and maybe a [[https://www.wabbajack.org/|Wabbajack]] modlist.
 Contact me at jaume.alcazo@gmail.com

 <img src="img/banner2.jpg">